pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

   save_interval: 100
 ```

 - `trainer.trainer_type`: The backend of the trainer, Only `verl` is supported.
+We will support more backends in the future.
+- `trainer.save_interval`: The interval steps between saving two checkpoints.
+Default is `100`.
 - `trainer.trainer_config_path`: The path to the trainer configuration file.
 It must be set manually.
-- `trainer.save_interval`: The interval steps between two checkpoints.
-Default is `100`.
+Other parameters is used to override the configuration in the trainer configuration file.

 ## Data Processing